gauravmeee/My_md_Notes/👨‍🚒📚 CS Exam/📕 OOPS/▶️✔️ Tutorial_OOPS (Harry).md

 **Without `Virtual`**:
- If we **don’t use the “virtual”** keyword with the “display” function of the base class then beside of the point that we have pointed our base call pointer to derived class object still the compiler would have called the “display” function of the base class because this is its default behavior
+==If we **don’t use the “virtual”** keyword with the “display” function== of the base class then beside of the point that we have pointed our base call pointer to derived class object still the ==compiler would have called the “display” function of the base class because this is its default behavior==

-But we have **used the “virtual”** keyword with the “display” function of the base class to make is **virtual function** so when the display function is called by using the base class pointer **the display function of the derived class will run** because the base class pointer is pointing to the derived class object.
+But we have **used the ==“virtual”** keyword with the “display” function of the base class to make is **virtual function** so when the display function is called by using the base class pointer **the display function of the derived class== will run** because the base class pointer is pointing to the derived class object.

 Note: It's Run-time polymorphism not means, that we can't guess which function will execute. actually here we can find out which function Base class or Derived Class will run.
 But runt-time polymorphism means, In actual ,the binding of compiler i.e., association of the function address to object is happen at runtime